St Margaret, Kent+ Add to favourites

 Garden: There is a small enclosed courtyard area.
 The grounds are fenced in from the cliffs edge but young children should be supervised.

 General Information: The lighthouse and foghorn are no longer operational.
-The lighthouse is open to visitors during the season and the footpath entrance is in front of the cottage.
+The lighthouse is open during the season and visitors use the lawn adjacent to the cottage.

 - Let starts